JGCRI/gcamfaostat/paper.md

 # Summary

 The **`gcamfaostat`** R package is designed for the preparation, processing, and synthesis of the Food and Agriculture Organization (FAO) Statistics ([FAOSTAT](https://www.fao.org/faostat/en/#data)) agroeconomic data.
 The primary purpose is to facilitate FAOSTAT data use in global economic and multisector dynamic models while ensuring transparency, traceability, and reproducibility.
 Here, we provide an overview of the development of **`gcamfaostat v1.0.0`** and demonstrate its capabilities in generating and maintaining agroeconomic data required for the Global Change Analysis Model ([GCAM](https://jgcri.github.io/gcam-doc/toc.html)).
 Our initiative seeks to enhance the quality and accessibility of data for the global agroeconomic modeling community, with the aim of fostering more robust and harmonized outcomes in a collaborative, efficient, and open-source framework.
-One of the important features of the package is the possibility to construct the FAO Food Balance Sheets at the disaggregated commodity level (with over 500 commodities), which provides a comprehensive and detailed data input for a variety of analytical and modeling applications.
 The processed data and visualizations offered by **`gcamfaostat`** can also be valuable to a broader audience interested in gaining insights into the intricacies of global agriculture.

 # Statement of need

 Global economic and multisector dynamic models have become pivotal tools for investigating complex interactions between human activities and the environment, as evident in recent research [@Doelman2022Quantifying;@Fujimori2022Land-based;@Ven2023multimodel].
 Agriculture and land use (AgLU) plays a critical role in these models, particularly when used to address key agroeconomic questions [@Graham2023Agricultural;@Yarlagadda2023Trade;@Zhang2023Agriculture;@Zhao2021Global;@Zhao2020critical].
 Sound economic modeling hinges significantly upon the accessibility and quality of data [@Bruckner2019FABIO;@Calvin2022GMD;@Chepeliev2022JGEA].
 The FAOSTAT serves as one of the key global data sources, offering open-access data on country-level agricultural production, land use, trade, food consumption, nutrient content, prices, and more [@FAOSTAT2023FAOSTAT].
 However, the raw data from FAOSTAT requires cleaning, balancing, and synthesis, involving assumptions such as interpolation and mapping, which can introduce uncertainties.
 In addition, some of the core datasets reported by FAOSTAT, such as FAO’s Food Balance Sheets (FBS), are compiled at a specific level of aggregation, combining together primary and processed commodities (e.g., wheat and flour), which creates additional data processing challenges for the agroeconomic modeling community [@Chepeliev2022JGEA].
 It is noteworthy that each agroeconomic modeling team typically develops its own assumptions and methods to prepare and process FAOSTAT data [@bond2019gcamdata].
 While largely overlooked, the uncertainty in the base data calibration approach likely contribute to the disparities in model outcomes [@Lampe2014AgMIP;@zhao2021role].
 Hence, our motivation is to create an open-source tool (**`gcamfaostat`**) for the preparation, processing, and synthesis of FAOSTAT data for global agroeconomic modeling.
-This tool bridges a crucial gap in the literature by offering several key features and capabilities.
+To the best of our knowledge, such a tool has not been developed yet. `gcamfaostat` bridges a crucial gap in the literature by offering several key features and capabilities.

 1.	**Transparency and Reproducibility**: **`gcamfaostat`** incorporates functions for downloading, cleaning, synthesizing, and balancing agroeconomic datasets in a traceable, transparent, and reproducible manner [@wilkinson_fair_2016].
 This enhances the credibility of the processing and allows for better scrutiny of the methods.
 We have documented and demonstrated the use of the package in generating and updating agroeconomic data needed for GCAM v7 [@bond_lamberty_2023].
 2.	**Expandability and Consistency**: **`gcamfaostat`** can be used to flexibly process and update agroeconomic data for any agroeconomic model.
 The package framework can be also easily expanded to include new modules for consistently processing new data.